ricdikulous/immutable-unreal-game-lessons/lessons/08-deploy-s3-bucket-for-nft-metadata-with-aws-cdk/README.md

 # Lesson 8: Creating an S3 Bucket for NFT Metadata

 Welcome to Lesson 6 of our course, where we will focus on creating an Amazon S3 bucket to store the metadata for our NFTs.
-S3, known for its fast latency and ease of updates, is a robust choice for our needs in "Trash Dash".
+S3, known for its fast latency and ease of updates, is a robust choice for our needs in our game.
 This lesson will guide you through the process using the AWS Cloud Development Kit (CDK).

 ## Overview